graphistry/graphistry-cli/README.md

 3. Test: Go to `http://localhost`

-* Try a visualization like http://localhost/graph/graph.html?dataset=Facebook&play=5000&splashAfter=false (first viz load may be slow as just-in-time code gets warmed up for each worker)
+* Try a visualization like http://localhost/graph/graph.html?dataset=Facebook&play=5000&splashAfter=false
+  * **Warning**: First viz load may be slow (1min) as RAPIDS generates **just-in-time** code for each GPU worker upon first encounter
-* Create an account (first gets admin rights), and try running a prebuilt Jupyter Notebook or using an API key on your dashboard
+* Create an account, and then try running a prebuilt Jupyter Notebook from the dashboard!
+  * The first account gets an admin role, upon which account self-registration closes.
+Admins can then invite users or open self-registration.
+See [User Creation](docs/user-creation.md) for more information.

 ## Advanced administration

-The admin guide covers:

-* Deployment planning:
-  * Architecture selection: Hosted, cloud marketplaces, cloud, on-prem, hybrid, and air-gapped
-  * Capacity planning and software requirements
-* Installation & testing
-* Configuration
-* Operation
-* Backup, maintenance, and upgrades

-**Cloud Marketplace Admins**: You can focus exclusively on sections on capacity planning, optional configurations, and optional maintenance, .
+This admin guide covers deployment planning, installation and testing, configuration, operation, and maintenance.
+See links at the bottom of the page for each.

+**Cloud Marketplace Admins**: Your system comes preinstalled, so you can skip those instructions.
 Congrats!

-**Manul Install Admins**: The use of GPU computing makes administration a bit different than other software.
+**Manul Install Admins**: The use of GPU computing and docker containers is still new to many teams.
 Graphistry ships batteries-included to make operations close to what you'd expect of modern containerized software.
-However, this includes setup of Nvidia drivers, Docker, docker-compose, and the nvidia-docker runtime.
+However, you are still responsible for setting up the host environment for Graphistry's containers, namely, setup of Nvidia drivers, Docker,  docker-compose, and enabling GPUs in the docker daemon.

 ## Top commands